 - Indulge on delicious local cuisine and hospitality at fazendas (working cattle ranches) at several stages along the road

-- Boat the Cuiabá River for an excellent chance at a Jaguar sighting
+- Cruise the famed Cuiabá River for an excellent chance at a Jaguar sighting

 - See water birds in mass congregation — like those of the Everglades, but magnified!

-- Watch for at least four species of monkeys and several hundred species of birds
+- Look for at least four species of monkeys and several hundred species of birds

-- Search for night birds under intense southern sky constellations
+- Enjoy hearing and seeing night birds under intense southern sky constellations

 Photo credits: Banner: Hyacinth Macaws, Mark Wetzel; Agami Heron, Lori Conrad; Rufous Hornero, Peg Abbott; Jaguar, Peg Abbott, Boat-billed Herons, Tom Dove; Capybara Family, Peg Abbott; Caracara, Naturalist Journeys Stock; Giant Otter, Peg Abbott; Caiman, Xavier Muñoz.